Support Centre

 Direct marketing

 Under the ICNA, the transmission of for-profit advertisements through an electronic medium (e.g. telephone, mobile phone, fax, email, etc.) requires the express prior consent of the recipients.
-Additionally, the ICNA provides a list of certain information which must be included in the for-profit advertisements and certain acts that are prohibited from being performed by the sender.
+Additionally, the ICNA provides a list of certain information that must be included in the for-profit advertisements and certain acts that are prohibited from being performed by the sender.

 Smartphone storage